WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

       -g hg19_chr18_19_re_fragments.bed
 ```

-The -g or –genome parameter is mandatory, and is used to load (or
+The `-g` or `--genome` parameter is mandatory, and is used to load (or
 construct) the restriction fragment regions necessary for building the
 fragment-level Hi-C object.
 You can either directly provide a
 region-based file with restriction fragments (most file formats are
 supported, including BED and GFF), or use a FASTA file with the genomic
-sequence in conjunction with the -r or –restriction-enzyme parameter.
-In
+sequence in conjunction with the `-r` or `--restriction-enzyme`
-the latter case, fanc auto will perform an in silico digestion of the
+parameter.
+In the latter case, fanc auto will perform an in silico
-genome and use the resulting restriction fragments from there.
+digestion of the genome and use the resulting restriction fragments from
+there.

 # Practical 6: Pair-level filtering

-fanc pairs provides a lot of parameters for filtering read pairs
+`fanc pairs` provides a lot of parameters for filtering read pairs
 according to different criteria.
 By default, if not specified otherwise,
 no filtering is performed on the read pairs (passthrough).
 Typically,
-however, you will at least want to filter out unmappable (-m) and
+however, you will at least want to filter out unmappable (`-m`) and
-multimapping reads (-u or -us).
+multimapping reads (`-u` or `-us`).
 It is also a good idea to filter by
-alignment quality (-q \<n\>).
+alignment quality (-q `<n>`).
 Good cutoffs for Bowtie2 and BWA are 30
 and 3, respectively.
 If you suspect your Hi-C library to be contaminated
 by DNA from a different organism, you can align your original reads to a
-different genome and pass the resulting SAM/BAM file to the -c patameter
+different genome and pass the resulting `SAM/BAM` file to the `-c`
-(ensure no unmappable reads are in the file!).
-This will filter out all
+parameter (ensure no unmappable reads are in the file!).
+This will
-reads that have a valid alignment in the putative contaminants genome
+filter out all reads that have a valid alignment in the putative
-(by qname).
-All of the above filters operate on single reads, but will
+contaminants genome (by qname).
+All of the above filters operate on
-filter out the pair if either of the reads is found to be invalid due to
+single reads, but will filter out the pair if either of the reads is
-a filtering criterion.
+found to be invalid due to a filtering criterion.

-1)  while minimal fanc pairs command using SAM/BAM files could look like
+1)  while minimal fanc pairs command using `SAM/BAM` files could look
-    this: (DO NOT RUN)
+    like this: (**DO NOT RUN**)

 ``` r
 fanc pairs output/sam/SRR4271982_chr18_19_1_sort.bam \